University of the Aegean

-The University of the Aegean (UA; Πανεπιστήμιο Αιγαίου) is a public, multi-campus university located in Lesvos, Chios, Samos, Rhodes, Syros and Lemnos, Greece.
+The University of the Aegean (UAegean; Πανεπιστήμιο Αιγαίου, Π.ΑΙΓ.) is a public, multi-campus university located in Lesvos, Chios, Samos, Rhodes, Syros and Lemnos, Greece.
 It was founded on March 20, 1984, by the Presidential Act 83/1984 and its administrative headquarters are located in the town of Mytilene, on the island of Lesvos.

 The university today comprises five Schools and 18 Departments offering undergraduate and post-graduate degrees programmes.
 This growth was based on the administration's belief that its sustainability could only be based on its potential to grow into a substantially large institute, initially in department numbers supporting its educational side and secondly in postgraduate courses in support of its research nature.

 The University of the Aegean, like all universities in Greece, is a public university.
 As such, its educational activities and a small part of its research activities rely upon government funding.
 Since 2014, the University has been facing severe economic hardship due to austerity policies resulting in minimal state funding.